Avvaiyar (8th-century poet)

 Avvaiyar (Tamil: ஔவையார்) was a Tamil poet who lived during the seventh or eighth century and was a follower of the poet-saint Sundarar.
 She was the author of Vinayagar Agaval, a devotional poetic hymn to the Hindu deity Ganesha.
-The name Avvaiyar means a 'respectable good woman', hence a generic title; her personal name is not known.
+The name Avvaiyar in Tamil is defined as a respectable good woman and was considered an honorific.
+Her given name is not known.